chaoyitud/Simclr-Reproducation/index.md

 ## Our work

 The goal of this report is to show our effort in reproducing the paper "A Simple Framework for Contrastive Learning of Visual Representation".
-[Link to paper](https://arxiv.org/pdf/2002.05709.pdf) We reimplement SIMCLR using PyTorch based on the official TensorFlow version.
+[Link to paper](https://arxiv.org/pdf/2002.05709.pdf) We reimplement SIMCLR using PyTorch based on the [official TensorFlow version](https://github.com/google-research/simclr.git).
 Moreover, as the requirement of the course, we reproduce the result in table 8 on the CIFAR10 dataset and get a nice visualization effect on trained image vectors.
 Moreover, we also extend our work to a new dataset RPLAN, and also achieves good visualization results.
 In general, our work can be divided into the following parts:

-  - Reimplement the paper using PyTorch on Jupyter Notebook.
+  - Reimplement the paper using _PyTorch_ on _Jupyter Notebook_.
-  - Reproduce the result of table 8 in the paper using different training strategies, including finetuning and linear evaluation, by using the pretrained ResNet(1X) and ResNet(4X) models.
+  - Reproduce the result of _table 8_ in the paper using different training strategies, including finetuning and linear evaluation, by using the pretrained _ResNet(1X)_ and _ResNet(4X)_ models.
-  - Extend to apply SIMCLR on the RPLAN dataset.
+  - Extend to apply SIMCLR on the _RPLAN dataset_.
 The work includes applying transform on RPLAN images(so that they can fit in the model) and training on these images.
-  - Visualize the trained image vectors on CIFAR10 and RPLAN datasets by using PCA and SNE, and analysis the pretraining performance of the model.
+  - _Visualize_ the trained image vectors on CIFAR10 and RPLAN datasets by using _PCA_ and _SNE_, and analysis the pretraining performance of the model.

 ### Reproduction of the paper